DarekDGB/DigiByte-Adamantine-Wallet-OS/SECURITY.md

 # Security Policy

-Adamantine Wallet takes security seriously and welcomes responsible disclosure of vulnerabilities that could affect user safety.
+Adamantine Wallet OS takes security seriously and welcomes responsible disclosure of vulnerabilities that could affect user safety.

 This document explains how to report security issues and what is considered